Gemuesesaft/SmallDSP/README.md

 because the usage of the I2C/SPI master feature an ADAU DSPs is, at least to my knowledge, not very user-friendly.
 Please correct me if I'm wrong there I would very much like to know an easy way to use that feature.
-The Maxi is an exception in that it has a STM32 MCU and the PCB.
+The Maxi is an exception in that, as it has a STM32 MCU and the PCB.
 That is because the used Codecs are only controllable over I2C/SPI and are way cheaper than pin-controllable alternatives.

 A detailed documentation is planned but the current focus lies on finishing the PCBs and the testing of those.
 Detailed performance measurements will